xivapi/lodestone-css-selectors/README.md

 CSS selectors for The Lodestone.

 ## Character Profile
+Do note that in Firefox, some page elements are slightly different from in other browsers.
+Use no user agent or try the provided ones in `meta.json`.

 ### Character info (`profile/character.json`)
 Basic character data is on the main profile page.